diamondburned/nix-bonito/README.md

   tools have lots of quirks, many of which makes it barely usable.
 - Flakes caused an infinite recursion error on my config for very mysterious reasons.
 Writing `bonito` took me less time than debugging that error.

+## Known Quirks

+**Error: cannot resolve lock: error reading symbolic link '...nixpkgs'**

+Some channels, such as Home Manager, have a dependency on Nixpkgs.
+When `bonito` starts without a `.lock` file, it must add a channel to resolve it, then remove it.
+Home Manager cannot be added and updated without Nixpkgs, however, and there is no way to keep the order of the channel list to express dependency, so this use case is not supported at all.

+A workaround is to run `bonito` on a setup with the `nixos` or `nixpkgs` channel, then set `override-channels = false` first.
+Once the `.lock` file is generated, `override-channels` can be set to true.